-As Provost and Vice President for Academic Affairs, Dr. Hellenbrand is responsible for directing more than 2,500 faculty and staff members in the Division of Academic Affairs, the largest unit within the university with an annual budget exceeding $160 million.
-Dr. Hellenbrand oversees eight academic colleges; the college of extended learning; the university library; academic support units; and six central academic affairs administrative offices.
+As Provost and Vice President for Academic Affairs, Dr. Walker will be responsible for directing nearly 3,000 faculty and staff members in the Division of Academic Affairs, the largest unit within the university.
+Dr. Walker will oversee eight academic colleges; the college of extended learning; university library; academic support units; and six central academic affairs administrative offices.

-Provost Hellenbrand serves as a member of the CSU Academic Council, the President's Cabinet at CSUN, and the CSUN Foundation's Board of Directors.
-He also chairs the Provost's Council, and the University Planning and Budget Group (UPBG).
+Provost Walker will serve as a member of the CSU Academic Council, the President's Cabinet at CSUN, the CSUN Foundation's Board of Directors.
+She also chairs the Provost's Council, the Academic Affairs Council, the Teacher Education Council, and the University Planning & Budget Group (UPBG).